 - Mince the garlic clove.

-- In a pan heat the oil over medium heat and put in the onion, garlic and green chilli if using.
+- In a pan heat the oil over medium heat and put in the onion, garlic, and green chili.
 Cook for 1-2 mins.

 - Toss in the mushrooms and cook for a further 1/2 min.